amano0406/MinecraftLanguageTranslator/README.md

 ## About PR

 I created it in a hurry for the education of children, so PR is very welcome.<br/>
-If my personality seems okay, I'm the type to merge it quickly.<br/>
 Feel free to make corrections.